choresh/messages-manager/README.md

         * URL: http://\<host\>:8080/api/messages
         * Body: N.A.
         * Query params:
-            * Get all messages, without filtering/sorting:
+            * Retrieve all messages, without filtering/sorting:
                 * No query params
-            * Get all 'Palindrome' messages:
+            * Retrieve all 'Palindrome' messages:
                 * ?type=Palindrome
-            * Get all 'NoPalindrome' messages:
+            * Retrieve all 'NoPalindrome' messages:
                 * ?type=NoPalindrome
-            * Get all messages, sorted by date, in descending order:
+            * Retrieve all messages, sorted by date, in descending order:
                 * ?sort=date:desc
-            * Get all messages, sorted by date, in ascending order:
+            * Retrieve all messages, sorted by date, in ascending order:
                 * ?sort=date:asc
             * It is possible to combine the 'type' and 'sort' queries, e.i. any of those 4 combinations is valid:
                 * ?type=Palindrome&sort=date:desc